Q. ABOUT THE SHOP

 When will my order ship?

-I ship every Tuesday (orders placed Saturday-Monday) and Saturday (orders placed Tuesday-Friday).
+For original art pieces, collage notebooks, and select prints, I ship every Tuesday (orders placed Saturday-Monday) and Saturday (orders placed Tuesday-Friday).

 You will receive reassuring email updates all along the way, including an email with tracking information and updates when your artwork has been placed in the mail.